Style Guide

 5. Job descriptions are lowercased: soprano Maria Stratas, managing editor Anne Davies.
 But see "Job Titles," below.

-6. Capitalize religious holidays and feasts and all special times: Christmas Eve, New Year’s Day, Father’s Day, Easter, Hanukkah, Yom Kippur.
+6. Capitalize religious holidays and feasts and special times: Christmas Eve, New Year’s Day, Father’s Day, Easter, Hanukkah, Yom Kippur.

 7. Lowercase a.m. and p.m.: 2 p.m., 2:30 a.m.
-EST, EDT.
+EST, EDT or more simply Eastern.

 8. Capitalize universities and colleges but not their departments: Simon Fraser University, Macdonald College, McGill medical school, department of dentistry, faculty of education.